exorstudios/riftbreaker-wiki/docs/topics/game-flow/survival-mode.md

 3. That file can be found as `missions/survival/jungle.mission`
 4. In this file it points to the mission startup script:
 `script          "lua/missions/survival/survival_jungle.lua"`
-5. Inside the `survival_jungle.lua` it activates the initial mission `.logic` file with
+5. Inside the `survival_jungle.lua` it activates the initial mission `.logic` file with:
 ```lua
 MissionService:ActivateMissionFlow("", "logic/missions/survival/default.logic", "default", database )
 ```